kolobook146/Civil-Engineer-Classifier-Bot/README.md

   - `model`,
   - `classifier_version`,
   - `status`.
+- Online and queued records are written only after explicit user confirmation.

 ### 3.6 Queue and Deferred Processing

 If the LLM does not respond within 30 seconds:
 1. The message is queued with status `QUEUED`.
 2. The user is notified that the message is queued.
-3. A queue worker processes the message later via the same pipeline:
+3. A queue worker processes the message later via the same classification pipeline:
-   - LLM -> validation -> fallback (if needed) -> write to `data_facts`.
+   - LLM -> normalization -> schema validation -> fallback (if needed).
-4. After successful persistence, the user receives a post-factum notification:
+4. After successful queued classification, the user receives a post-factum confirmation card.
-   - `Queued message has been recorded`.
+5. Google Sheets write happens only after the user explicitly confirms that card.
+6. If queued processing fails, the task is retried with bounded backoff (`1/5/15 minutes` with jitter).

 ### 3.7 Dashboard Preview Export